XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 ![Home Page Screenshot](img/js-wallet-home.png)

-1. In your project directory, create new files named index.html, index.js and index.css.
-You can copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html), [index.js](_code-samples/build-a-wallet/js/index.js) and [index.css](_code-samples/build-a-wallet/js/index.css) files to your project's files.

-2. Make a new folder named src in the root directory of the project and add two folders named assets and helpers.
-In assets folder add contents of the [logo.png](_code-samples/build-a-wallet/js/src/assets/logo.png) to render the logo on the home page.
+1. Make a new folder named src in the root directory of the project.

+2. Create new files named index.html, index.js and index.css.

+3. Copy the contents of the [index.html](_code-samples/build-a-wallet/js/index.html), [index.js](_code-samples/build-a-wallet/js/index.js) and [index.css](_code-samples/build-a-wallet/js/index.css) files to your files.

-3. Create a new file in helpers folder named get-wallet-details.js and copy the code written below to the file.
+4. Create a new file in helpers folder named get-wallet-details.js and copy the code written below to the file.

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/get-wallet-details.js", language="js") }}

 In the function getWalletDetails, we are using the [account_info](https://xrpl.org/account_info.html) method to fetch the account details.
 We are also using the [server_info](https://xrpl.org/server_info.html) method to calculate the reserve base and increment.
 You can read more about the reserve requirement [here](https://xrpl.org/reserves.html).
 Follow the comments in the code to understand the logic.

-4. Similar to the above file, create a new file in helpers folder named get-ledger-details.js which will be used to fetch the ledger details.
+5. Create another file in helpers folder named get-ledger-details.js which will be used to fetch the ledger details and copy the code written below to the file.

 {{ include_code("_code-samples/build-a-wallet/js/src/helpers/get-ledger-details.js", language="js") }}

 In the function getLedgerDetails, we are using the [ledger](https://xrpl.org/ledger.html) that will fetch the details of the latest ledger, you can tweak the code to fetch the details of a specific ledger and also to fetch account details and other information.
 Follow the link to read more about the ledger method.

-5. In the index.js file, import the getWalletDetails and getLedgerDetails functions from the helpers folder.
+6. In the index.js file, import the getWalletDetails and getLedgerDetails functions from the helpers folder.

 Your index.js file should look like this:

 {{ include_code("_code-samples/build-a-wallet/js/index.js", language="js") }}

-In index.js file, we first define the variables that get the elements from the DOM and then add event listeners to the buttons using the javascript addEventListener method you read more about this method [here](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
+In index.js file, define the variables that get the elements from the DOM and then add event listeners to the buttons using the javascript addEventListener method you read more about this method [here](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).
 On clicking the buttons you'll be redirected to the Send XRP page and Transactions page respectively which we'll create in the next steps of this tutorial.

-We also call the getWalletDetails and getLedgerDetails functions to fetch the account and ledger details respectively.
+Call the getWalletDetails and getLedgerDetails functions to fetch the account and ledger details respectively.
 We are using the setInterval method to call the getLedgerDetails function every 4 seconds.
 You can read learn about the setInterval method from this [link](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval).
 (Note: The ledger's estimate close time is 4 seconds, so we are calling the function every 4 seconds to get the latest ledger details.
 This can be adjusted according to your needs.)

 **Optional:**